tasnim-reza/async-tracker/README.md

 `npm run example`

 To generate error click `show live error` button and open developer console.
-Or see the following pictures to follow up. for `setTimeout` and `XMLHttpRequest`
+Or see the following pictures to follow up.

 ### setTimeout example